llobato/docs/docs/other/install-gwms-frontend.md

 ...
 ```

-##### Non-Standard Condor Install #####
+##### Non-Standard HTCondor Install #####

-If Condor is installed in a non-standard location (i.e., not RPMs, or relocated RPM outside `/usr/bin`), then you need to tell the probe where to find the Condor binaries.
+If HTCondor is installed in a non-standard location (i.e., not RPMs, or relocated RPM outside `/usr/bin`), then you need to tell the probe where to find the HTCondor binaries.
 This can be done with a script with a special attribute in `/etc/gratia/condor/ProbeConfig`, `CondorLocation`.
-Point it to the location of the Condor install, such that `CondorLocation/bin/condor_version` exists.
+Point it to the location of the HTCondor install, such that `CondorLocation/bin/condor_version` exists.

 ##### New Data Directory #####

-If your `PER_JOB_HISTORY_DIR` condor configuration variable is different from the default value, you must update the value of `DataFolder` in `/etc/gratia/condor/ProbeConfig`.
+If your `PER_JOB_HISTORY_DIR` HTCondor configuration variable is different from the default value, you must update the value of `DataFolder` in `/etc/gratia/condor/ProbeConfig`.
 To check the value of `PER_JOB_HISTORY_DIR` run the following command:

 ``` console
 user@host $ condor_config_val PER_JOB_HISTORY_DIR